Piazzi/bridge/README.md

 # Code

 Simple project representing the bridge design pattern.
+For this one, i simulate a online shopping cart for two different types of user and two different payment methods.
+There is a bridge between the payment method class and the cart class.

 # Definition